bmc/cheat-sheets/linux.md

 ## Adding a new disk to an existing volume group.

-Create the physical volume, as described [above][#create-the-physical-volume].
+Create the physical volume, as described above.
 Then:

 ### Unmount the existing logical volume